 Remodeling your RV interior walls can make your coach uniquely yours.
 With a little preparation, you can complete this D.I.Y. project within a day or two.
 The end result can make your coach look like it belongs in the million-dollar club.

 Can I Paint Interior RV Walls?

 The first step in the painting process is preparing your trailer interior wall panels.
 You will need to sand and degrease your walls to have a fresh surface to paint.
 Once complete, the rough surface is perfect for your primer and paint.

 If you’re a full-time family that homeschools your children, painting has an additional advantage.
-Dry erase board paint turns your RV wall into a presentation board.
+Dry erase board paint or chalkboard paint turns your RV wall into a presentation board.
 Even if you don’t need it for homeschooling, this is a great solution for memos, creative drawing, or other purposes.

 If you plan on refinishing the wood, but don’t know the specific stain color, you can contact the manufacturer.
 Regardless of the RV’s age, they have records of the stains they use.
 You can speak with them about either mixing up a special batch for you or learn about a similar color that they currently use.

 Can I Wallpaper Interior Camper or RV Walls?

 Manufacturers use wallpaper as a standard feature.
 RV interior wallpaper can last over 10 years.
 If exposed to high humidity for long periods of time, it can begin to peel.

 Replacing wallpaper or switching to paint is something you can do on your own.
 The most difficult part is removing the wallpaper glue.
 You’ll need a specialized scraper to eliminate all of the glue from the walls.